Ford Festiva: Kia Pride (Y)

 The Kia Pride badged version of the Festiva was manufactured in South Korea by Kia Motors from March 1987 to January 2000.
 Prior to its South Korean market release, exports as the Festiva had begun in December 1986 to Japan and the United States.
 The Pride was sold in four-door sedan form (in LX, GTX, and β trim levels), as well as three- and five-door hatchback forms (the CD-5) and five-door wagon body styles.
 The original Pride was only available as a three-door hatchback, while the five-door was added in June 1988.
 The four-door sedan model, the Pride Beta, arrived in November 1990, and the range was completed by the three-door van and five-door wagon in February 1992.
 In November 1993 the Pride received a minor facelift and production was also moved to Kia's Asia Motors subsidiary's Gwangju plant as Kia focused on the new Avella (Ford Aspire/WB Festiva).
 Until the Mazda 121 was replaced in late 1990, Kia-badged cars were only exported to certain tertiary markets.
 The Pride was replaced by the Rio beginning in 1999.

+In October 2024, to celebrate Kia's 80th Anniversary, a first-generation Pride was restomodded into an electric vehicle, featuring a manual gearbox and a fresh coat of White Pearl paint (as also offered on Kia's contemporary EVs).
+This was a one-off vehicle, not meant for sale to the public.

 The Pride launched in the United Kingdom in June 1991, fitted with either the 1.1- B1 or 1.3-litre B3 engines.
 The 1.1 was only available as a three-door in the basic L trim (whitewall tyres were a commonplace feature on them).
 There was also a panel van two-seater version in the UK and some other markets.
 Fuel injection appeared on the 1.3-litre-engined models in November 1994, referred to as the "1.3i".
 At this time, the 1.1-litre version was deleted.
 December 1995 saw the Start 1.3i three-door replace the L, and the Pride was then briefly discontinued in the UK in January 1999.
 In June 1999, it was relaunched in an entry-level three-door now called S with the higher-level three- and five-doors known as the SX.
 Sales of the relaunched model ended in June 2000.

+The Pride was also sold in Pakistan, where it was assembled from 1996 to 2005 in a joint venture with Dewan Motors in two variations: first as the five-door version with the 1.1-litre engine and then in a four-door sedan variation from 1999 to 2005, named Kia Classic.